ibm-cloud-docs/watson-assistant/search-overview.md

 - A search extension for Coveo, Google, or NeuralSeek.
 For more information, see [Add a search extension](#search-overview-extension).

-You can enhance the search integration by using the assistant capabilities such as [Search trigger](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement#search-add-trigger),  [No action matches](/docs/watson-assistant?topic=watson-assistant-handle-errors#no-action-matches) and [Conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).
+You can enhance the search integration by using the assistant capabilities such as [Search trigger](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement#search-add-trigger), [No matches](/docs/watson-assistant?topic=watson-assistant-handle-errors#no-action-matches) and [Conversational search](/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).

 For more information about implementing the enhancements for search integration, see [Search integration enhancement](/docs/watson-assistant?topic=watson-assistant-search-integration-enhancement).